 The width of a car, low and easy to tow, the Gidget is an awesome piece of freedom-kit.

 Approaching an incy-wincy bridge?
 No problem.
-The Gidget just follows you wherever you go without crying about how wide it is, or how heavy it is, or worrying about “how many more corners?’”
+The Gidget just follows you wherever you go without you worrying about how wide it is, or how heavy it is.

 Designed by an impressive Australian team, the Gidget takes teardrop camping to the next level with the incorporation of a patented slide-out system that immediately doubles the accommodation space.